run-llama/sec-insights/FAQ.md

    - This will ask for confirmation first and run as soon as you type either `y` or `N`.

 **What is this script doing?**

 When you run the database in the `db` container using `docker compose` and the various `make` commands, the container shares a data volume with your local machine.
 This ensures that the data in this local database is persisted even as the `db` container is started and stopped.
-As such, to completely refresh this database, you would first need to stop your containers with the following steps.
+As such, to completely refresh this database, you would first need to stop your DB container, delete these volumes, re-create the DB container, and re-apply the alembic migrations.
+That's what `make refresh_db` does.